wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are current feature requests, if you see something you like here, go vote for it in the support forum
-* option to disable real-time hooks
-* full GMedia support
+* full GMedia support (still waiting for more votes)
-* mozjpeg for improved lossless jpeg optimization (cloud only)
+* option to scan Media Library folders for current/previous month during scheduled optimization (already on roadmap)
-* If you would like to help translate this plugin in your language, get more information here: http://translate.ewww.io/projects/ewww-image-optimizer/
+* If you would like to help translate this plugin in your language, get started here: http://translate.ewww.io/projects/ewww-image-optimizer/

 = 2.1.3 =
 * added: wp-cli command to optimize via command-line, 'wp-cli help ewwwio optimize' for more details